See Video of Immigration Office (other page)

 Took a taxi from Chaeng Wattana to Muang Thong Thani, I think it took about 20 minutes.
 The services for 90-days notification are likely well intended but just a bit dreadful.
 First you have to get a queue ticket on the second floor of the building (originally a parking floor for cars, open on three sides without windows).
 After that you have to wait (there were 150 waiting persons before me) in the same space.
 You better get some water supplies available on the ground floor, where you also can have copies made if necessary.
 Things were speeding up in the late afternoon, so I had to wait only about 2 hours in likely more than 30 degrees Celsius temperatures.
 The procedure of obtaining the slip confirming your notification was uneventful.
 I was however told that the ONLINE SERVICE WAS DOWN, which I confirmed myself later : you get a warning when trying to access the online service.
 When checking a bit further it appeared that some encryption certificate had expired (probably necessary for this type of online applications), so this likely can be rectified and could have been avoided.
 Later, in Mid-March we noticed there were actually quite a few complaints about this issue in the 'readers' comments' section of the Bangkok Post.

-When wanting to apply again beginning of June, the website was down again, after being accessible for awhile in April 2021.
+When wanting to apply again beginning of June and again beginning of September, the website was down again, after being accessible for awhile in April 2021.
 After filling out the form (which was possible) and then clicking the submit button, a friendly message appeared telling you to contact your nearest immigration center.
 So again we travelled to Muang Thong Thani.